-Please note, I bought these pods and this post is not sponsored.
+Please note, I have ordered and reordered these pods and this post is not sponsored.
 While I would never do a sponsored post for products I dislike, I wanted the freedom to show you the good and the bad and compare to other brands.
 Sponsored posts don’t usually allow mentioning other competitive brands.
 So enjoy!

 This post contains affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 More posts you may love: